khoivudevz/vibe-code/README.md

 A beautiful, modern, and highly customized Visual Studio Code UI experience.

-Transform your VSCode into a stunning, productive environment with custom UI styles, fonts, and settings.
+Transform your VSCode, Cursor... into a stunning, productive environment with custom UI styles, fonts, and settings.

 ![Vibe Code UI Preview](screenshots/vscode-vibe-preview.png)